-The Slewing Mobile Crane to 60 Tonne Course is designed to provide participants with the fundamentals and equip them with the knowledge to obtain their National Licence To Perform High Risk Work Class C6 (TLILIC0013).
-ACT prefer applicants for the licence category of C6 to be experienced in the industry and hold a HRWL in operations of cranes of a lower capacity and preferrably a Class DG Dogging licence, although it is not a legislative requirement.
+The Slewing Mobile Crane to 60 Tonne Course is designed to provide participants with the fundamentals and equip them with the knowledge to obtain their National Licence to Perform High Risk Work Class C6 (TLILIC0013).
+ACT prefer applicants for the licence category of C6 to be experienced in the industry and hold a HRWL in operations of cranes of a lower capacity and must hold Class DG Dogging licence as a pre-requisite.

 By attending this course the participant will learn the engineering principles of operating a crane, and identify potential hazardous situations.